thabangrapotu/Data-Science-Projects/README.md

 - Python (version 3.10.12 or higher)
 - Jupyter or Google Colab Notebook preferably (for running the project notebooks)
-- Required Python libraries <span style="color:red">(listed in the project-specific requirements.txt or environment.yml file)</span>
+- Required Python libraries `#Red`(listed in the project-specific requirements.txt or environment.yml file)

 You can install the required Python libraries by running the following command: